abc26715/test-repo1/README.md

 Adding a change for the live demo in class.

-# Favorite tool talked about in the lecture was Black
+# Favorite tool talked about in class was Black